Showing posts with label artifacts. Show all posts

 HAGY'S CATFISH HOTEL

 We ate fried catfish, coleslaw, hush puppies, and grilled veggies.
 Ava ate fried chicken fingers and fries.
-She said that was the best chicken fingers she ever ate and she told our waitress she rated the food at 100.
+She said those were the best chicken fingers she had ever eaten, and she told our waitress she rated the food at 100.
 She ate every bite.
 We took several pictures at the restaurant and near the Tennessee

 River.